Israel Singer

-Israel Singer (born July 29, 1942 in New York City) is an American political scientist who was secretary general of the World Jewish Congress (WJC) from 1986 to 2001.
+Israel Singer is an American rabbi and political scientist who was Secretary General of the World Jewish Congress (WJC) from 1986 to 2001.

 Life

 Singer grew up in Brooklyn, the son of Austrian refugees.
-He teaches political science in Touro University, New York, Lander College for Men, and taught at the Bar-Ilan University in Israel.
+He graduated from Yeshiva Torah Vodaath high school in 1960.

-Singer has been an activist and advocate on behalf of the victims of the Holocaust.
-As chairman of the World Jewish Restitution Organization (WJRO), he managed efforts to compensate Holocaust survivors monetarily.
-He also negotiated with Germany and Austria about annuities and compensation for survivors.
+Singer teaches political science at Touro University, New York, Lander College for Men, and previously taught at the Bar-Ilan University in Israel.

 Singer served as Secretary-General of the World Jewish Congress (WJC) from 1986 until 2001.
-In October 2001, he was appointed chairman of the Governing Board WJC.
+In October 2001, he was elected chairman of the Governing Board WJC.
 In 2002, he was elected president of the Conference on Jewish Material Claims against Germany, the "Claims Conference".
-In June 2002, he was appointed chairman of the International Jewish Committee for Interreligious Consultations (IJCIC).
-On January 11, 2005, Singer was forced to resign his post as Secretary General of the WJC at its Plenary Meeting in Brussels.
-A replacement was elected and Singer was given a position with no financial responsibilities as Chair of the WJC Policy Committee.
+In June 2002, he was elected chairman of the International Jewish Committee for Interreligious Consultations (IJCIC).
+On January 11, 2005, Singer resigned as Secretary General of the WJC at its Plenary Meeting in Brussels.
+A replacement was elected, and Singer was elected to the Chair of the WJC Policy Committee.

-Israel Singer is a co-founder of Yahad-In Unum, an organization founded by priest Patrick Desbois, and dedicated to research on the Holocaust by Bullets.
+During Singer's term at WJC, he was active in exposing and publicizing the Nazi past of United Nations Secretary General Kurt Waldheim.

 Singer also acted as vice-chairman of the Yad Vashem Council.